SendCrypto/SendCrypto/docs/howToRun.md

 ![Screenshot of GitHub Desktop with this repo open in dark mode](images/GitHubDesktop.png)

 # Run the code
 This is a Node application with an SQL backend.
 The SQL piece may eventually migrate to TableLand but isn't there yet.
+To run, open a terminal and `cd` to INSTALLDIR, then run `npm start`.